 From the moment you start the programme you’ll explore key concepts in journalism and build your journalistic skills.
 You’ll examine the role of journalism and its relationship with politics in particular, while learning how to spot a story and developing key investigative techniques, alongside writing skills for different news media.
 You’ll also be introduced to media and communication research.

-In Year 2 core modules will focus on specialist aspects of TV and radio news production, as well as introducing you to vital ethical issues in the field.
+In Year 2 core modules will focus on specialist aspects of TV, radio and digital news production, as well as introducing you to vital ethical issues in the field.
 You’ll also choose from a range of optional modules focusing on topics that interest you, from PR to media policy and the role of technology in media and communications.

-Across the first two years, you’ll produce your own news output for radio, television and online outlets, as well as learning how to record for radio, film for TV, and edit your stories to professional standards.
+Across the first two years, you’ll produce your own news output for radio, television and digital outlets, learning the production techniques required to create live blogs, social media-based journalism, mobile video and Snapchat news stories.
 Between Years 2 and 3, you’ll spend three weeks gaining industry experience on a work placement where you’ll put your skills and knowledge into practice.

 In your final year, you’ll move towards examining current affairs output.
 In addition, you’ll gain a vital grounding in media law and select from optional modules on topics such as war and the media or documentary journalism.
-You’ll also have the choice either to showcase your research skills with a dissertation, or to develop your own project portfolio – a chance to research and produce your own TV and radio documentaries on a topic of your choice.
+You’ll also have the choice either to showcase your research skills with a dissertation, or to develop your own project portfolio – a chance to research and produce your own TV and radio documentaries on topics of your choice, discovering how to further develop your journalism for digital platforms.
 This could tackle a specialist area, such as sports or science journalism.

 BA Journalism and Media